Vacations and quick weekends away can get expensive fast.

 Before you completely revolt, the occasional special meal at a nice restaurant on vacation isn’t what I’m talking about.
 I’m talking about eating out when you get in the car or head to the airport.

 The best part about this tip is the bigger the family the more you save.

 If you are driving to your destination, stop by the grocery store before you leave for your trip.
 Instead of spending money on the typical restaurant experience, buy some items you can pack for lunches, dinners and some snacks for in between.

-Most people just stop somewhere quick in the rush to get to wherever they are going.
-Your fast food options normally include McDonald’s, Wendy’s and Burger King at most interstate exits and can be quick if appropriately staffed.
-That isn’t always the case and they aren’t very healthy either.
+Most people just stop somewhere for a fast meal in the rush to get to wherever they are going.
+Your fast food options normally include McDonald’s, Wendy’s and Burger King at most interstate exits.
+These meals can be quick if the restaurants are appropriately staffed.
+Sadly, that isn’t always the case.

 Your Dining Options When You’re Flying

-If you really want to save the maximum amount of money on your vacation and you’re not a big fan of dining out, you should book lodging with a kitchen.
-Simply stop by the grocery store on the way to your lodging destination and stock up on groceries to cook your meals at your vacation “home”!
+All you have to do is stop by the grocery store on the way to your lodging destination and stock up on groceries.
+Then you can cook your meals for much less at your vacation home.